SPECIAL NEEDS DIDACTICS

 From integration to inclusion, a common responsibility: The ICF, a new way of looking at disability.

-Designing the inclusion: context and synergies.
+Planning the inclusion: context and synergies.
 The organization of the group-class and resources.

 The quality indicators of school and social inclusion.

 The narrative approach in Special Didactics

 Emotional skills in the helping relationship.

 The personalization of educational paths.